Lead in Drinking Water

 What We Do to Protect Your Water

 The South Fork Water Board (SFWB) is a wholesale water provider to the cities of Oregon City and West Linn.
 SFWB treats water from the lower Clackamas River to produce a high-quality water for domestic and industrial purposes.
 The treatment process optimizes practices that manipulate alkalinity and pH levels of the finished water to reduce the potential for lead to leach within the finished water distribution system.
 The result is clean and safe drinking water for our customers.
-Find out more about South Fork Water Board.
+Find out more about South Fork Water Board at https://sfwb.org/.

 How to Reduce Lead in Your Drinking Water